leanprover/fp-lean/functional-programming-lean/src/getting-to-know/polymorphism.md

 Just as the Cartesian product notation is used for `Prod`, a "circled plus" notation is used for `Sum`, so `α ⊕ β` is another way to write `Sum α β`.
 There is no special syntax for `Sum.inl` and `Sum.inr`.

-For instance, if pet names can either be dog names or cat names, then a type for them can be introduced as a sum of strings:
+As an example, if pet names can either be dog names or cat names, then a type for them can be introduced as a sum of strings:
 ```lean
 {{#example_decl Examples/Intro.lean PetName}}
 ```